SQweb-team/Multipass-SDK-Laravel/README.md

 **This SDK has been tested with PHP 5.5 and greater.**

+The current Version of Laravel requires [PHP 5.5.9 or greater](https://laravel.com/docs/5.2#server-requirements).

 We are unable to provide official support for earlier versions.
 For more information about end of life PHP branches, [see this page](http://php.net/supported-versions.php).

 ##Install